 7. Best Places to Eat Near the Palace of Versailles

 There are some food stands inside the gardens, but if you want to eat near the Palace of Versailles, there are a few options.
 If you’re in desperate need, there is a nearby Mcdonald’s, but since you’re in France, opt for something local.
-Here are some restaurant recommendations near the Palace of Versailles:
+Here are some of the best restaurants near the Palace of Versailles:

 Outside the palace: